 For a partial payment installment agreement, you can use your disposable income to come up with an estimated payment.
 The IRS may either approve this amount or request a higher amount based on the review of the information you provided on Form 433.

 If even a minimum monthly payment is out of reach in your current financial situation, you have a few options when it comes to negotiating with the IRS.
 First, you can seek currently not collectible status (CNC), which requires a full review of your finances to determine that repaying your taxes would create undue hardship.
 If you qualify, collection actions will cease for one year but will be renewed if your financial situation changes for the positive.

 Some taxpayers can qualify for an offer in compromise, in which the IRS settles the tax debt for less than the full amount you owe.
 This also requires full financial disclosure.

-At Solvable, we can help you locate an experienced, highly rated tax relief firm to help you establish a payment plan with the IRS.
-Today is the day — take action to resolve your tax debt with guidance from our trusted professionals.
+At Solvable, we can help you locate an experienced, highly rated back tax assistance firm to help you establish a payment plan with the IRS.
+Today is the day — take action to resolve your back taxes with guidance from our trusted professionals.